kmaliszewski9/readl/README.md

 Usage:

 - Paste text or a URL.
 If you paste/type a URL (e.g. `https://example.com` or `example.com`), the app fetches the page, renders a sanitized preview, and extracts plain text automatically into the textarea for TTS.
-- Or click “Open File…” to select an `.html`/`.htm`, `.md`/`.markdown`, or `.txt` file.
+- Or click “Open File…” to select an `.html`/`.htm` or `.txt` file.
 - Choose a voice (e.g. `af_heart`), select language (e.g. `a` for US English), adjust speed, and press Play.

 Notes:

 - HTML is sanitized at render-time (JavaScript is not executed) using DOMPurify.
-- Markdown is rendered with `marked` and then sanitized before preview.
 - Website URLs are fetched by the app (no CORS prompts).
-HTML/Markdown/plain text responses are supported; other content types fall back to HTML rendering.
+HTML/plain text responses are supported; other content types fall back to HTML rendering.
 Bare domains are auto-prefixed with `https://`.
   - For HTML pages, the app first tries Reader Mode (Readability) extraction to isolate the main article and uses that for both preview and TTS text.

-The app calls the local Python service at `http://127.0.0.1:8000`.
-The service saves audio to disk and returns JSON pointing to the saved file; the app plays the file directly from disk.
+The app connects to the local Python service at `ws://127.0.0.1:8000/ws/synthesize`.
+The service saves audio to disk on completion; the app plays the file directly from disk and loads alignment from the sidecar NDJSON.

 ## Troubleshooting